-The Market Realist team is composed of talented investment professionals and financial media executives who deeply believe in democratizing access to investment research.
-Each Market Realist analyst has several years of professional research experience, either at a Wall Street bank or a hedge fund.
-Some of the firms our analysts have worked for in the past include HSBC, Merrill Lynch, Susquehanna, and Brookside Private Equity.
+The Market Realist team is composed of talented investment professionals and financial media executives who deeply believe in democratizing investment management.
+Each Market Realist analyst has several years of professional research experience, either at a prominent Wall Street firm or a hedge fund.
+Some of the firms our analysts have worked for in the past include GE Capital, McKinsey, Moody’s, HSBC, Bank of America Merrill Lynch, JPMorgan, Royal Bank of Scotland, UBS, Elliott Management, Aladdin Capital, and Bridgewater.
 Top senior analysts at Market Realist include:

 Marc Wiersum, MBA — Marc has 18 years of investment research experience.
 He has worked at a range of investment firms including HSBC, Bank of America, Mizuho Securities and JP Morgan in roles ranging from Equity Analyst to Vice President.
 Marc has particularly strong experience covering East Asian equities, living for 9 years in Japan.
 He graduated in 1995 with an MBA from the University of Chicago.